Upper South Providence, Providence, Rhode Island: History

-The Pine/Friendship street area, in the northern section of South Providence, was the camping ground for Rochambeau's troops in June 1781, prior to the start of their march to Yorktown.
-1832 saw the beginning of middle and upper-class residential development here.
+1832 saw the beginning of middle and upper-class residential development.
 By the late 19th century, many impressive Greek Revival, Italianate, Queen Anne, and Second Empire homes were built; many of these have since been demolished.
 The area was home to wealthy textile and jewelry magnates, including the president of the Gorham Manufacturing Company.
+In 1868, most of the area was reannexed by Providence from Cranston.

 By the early 20th century, transit improvements encouraged the more affluent residents to move to the outer ring of the city.

-In 1868, most of the area was reannexed by Providence from Cranston.
 For the next 90 years, the area was predominantly Irish Catholic, with a significant Jewish minority.
+The area became known as Dogtown from about the turn of the century.
 Many Roman Catholic churches remain in the area today.

 Government

 At the municipal level, all of Upper South Providence falls within Ward 11.
 This ward is represented in the Providence City Council by Mary Kay Harris, a Democrat.